carpentries-incubator/python-packaging-publishing/_episodes/02-project-setup.md

 - pull request templates
 - pathways and personas

-For training and mentoring see [Mozilla Open Leaders](https://foundation.mozilla.org/en/opportunity/mozilla-open-leaders/).
+For training and mentoring see [Mozilla Open Leaders][open-leaders].
 For reading, check out the [curriculum](https://mozilla.github.io/open-leadership-training-series/).

 ## Re-organizing a project